Press

 State Assembly Race Takes Shape (Nov.
 12, 2025)

 “Democrat Stephanie Ruskay will launch her bid for a West Side Assembly seat today.
-If successful, she would be the first woman to represent the district in a half century and the first female rabbi to hold state office in New York history.”
+If successful, she would be the first woman to represent the district in a half century and the first female rabbi to hold state office in New York history.
+She’s already received her first endorsement with the backing of former Manhattan Borough President Ruth Messinger.”